kalyani179/MathTime/README.md

 # MathTime

 **Technologies Used:** HTML, CSS, Bootstrap, JavaScript, jQuery
-**Date:** March 2023

 MathTime is a user-friendly web application designed to enhance your calculation abilities.
-This app features a visually engaging interface with animations, sounds, and effects to make learning and practicing math more enjoyable.
+This website features a visually engaging interface with animations, sounds, and effects to make learning and practicing math more enjoyable.

 ## Features